suhaibjanjua/export-from-mattable/README.md

 Example Usage:

-You can call the exportFromMatTable function like this:
+You can call the ExportFromMatTable function like this:
 ```
 const matTableSelector = '#myMatTable';
 const filename = 'Export HTML Data';
 exportMatTableToCSV(matTableSelector, filename);
 ```

-In this example, the exportFromMatTable function is called with the filename parameter set to 'Export HTML Data', resulting in the export of the Mat table data into a CSV file named `Export HTML Data - Thu Jul 13 2023 15_42_45.csv`.
+In this example, the ExportFromMatTable function is called with the filename parameter set to 'Export HTML Data', resulting in the export of the Mat table data into a CSV file named `Export HTML Data - Thu Jul 13 2023 15_42_45.csv`.